 8. Combine app windows into tabs

-Just as you open multiple tabs in a browser, the latest versions of macOS let you arrange the windows of other apps the same way.
+Just as you open multiple tabs in a browser, macOS lets you arrange the windows of other apps the same way.
 This only works for certain programs, including all of the Apple-developed applications, such as Apple Maps.
 In any app that supports tabs, choose Window from the bar at the top of the page.
 Then click Merge All Windows to bring several windows together in a series of tabs.

 9. Change Finder’s appearance